Lure of ‘permaculture’ grows in Valley

 But at the heart of permaculture, said UMass Permaculture Academic Coordinator Ryan Harb, is designing spaces that help people, that aid the planet and that share Earth’s resources.

-“Permaculture is really about solutions,” he said Thursday night during a presentation at the annual meeting of Greenfield Community College’s Pioneer Valley Institute.
+“Permaculture is really about solutions,” he said last week, during a presentation at the annual meeting of Greenfield Community College’s Pioneer Valley Institute.
 “It’s about finding the way to take all of the problems we have in the world and making something good out of them,” he said.